-A dechlorinator that potentially handles any forms of chloramines will be superb.
+A dechlorinator that potentially handles any form of chloramines will be superb.
 It will minimize the odor and keep the water free of any disease-causing bacteria.
-Using a dechlorinator is advisable.
+Using a de-chlorinator is advisable.

 Scrub and Rinse The House

-In addition to using a dechlorinator, you can also have a routine timeline of scrubbing and rinsing the turtle cage well.
-This will also help in the removal of residual bacterial.
+In addition to using a de-chlorinator, you can also have a routine timeline of scrubbing and rinsing the turtle cage well.
+This will also help in the removal of residual bacteria.
 It will also prevent the buildup of dirt.

 Monitor The Water Temperature